 Public Use of Children’s Photos Policy

 We will take pictures of the children in the classroom playing and working.
 These will be used for bulletin boards, newsletters, promotional flyers, Hand in Hand yearbooks, and websites.
-We request a signed opt-out form, available in the office or on our website click here, if the parent desires photos not to be taken and published publicly.
-The child will not participate in any individual or group photos if the parents choose this option.
+An opt-out option is available through TADS if the parent desires photos of their child/ren not to be published for media and marketing purposes.

 Restrooms at HIH

 Hand In Hand has designated bathrooms for each age group to comply with licensing policies and follows these practices to minimize the vulnerability of our children: